alfinm01/price-fabelio-fe/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm run lint`

+Checks if there is any warning or wrong in codes lint.

+### `npm run lint-fix`

+Checks if there is any warning or wrong in codes lint.<br />
+And automatically fixes what can be fixed.

 ### `npm test`